 But as we have already discussed above, there are some countries that have a better record in this competition than others, and that is for both artistic and political reasons.

-The last five winners don’t really have a great deal in common.
-Sweden, Ukraine, Portugal, Israel and the Netherlands come from different parts of Europe and have contrasting political landscapes, so there’s not really a trend to follow there.
+The last five Eurovision winners don’t really have a great deal in common.
+Sweden, Ukraine, Portugal, Israel and the Netherlands come from different parts of Europe and have contrasting political landscapes, so there’s not really a trend to follow there and that's shown by the ESC 2021 odds.

-Before the Eurovision 2021 results come in, our tip is to back the Scandi nation with the best song to prevail.
+Before the Eurovision 2021 results come in, one of our Eurovision predictions is to back the Scandi nation with the best song to prevail.

 4. Eurovision 2021 Live Streaming